jimcortez/pyvvisf/docs/API_REFERENCE.md

 ## Thread Safety

 The VVISF bindings are not thread-safe.
 All operations should be performed from the same thread that initialized the OpenGL context.

+For more details, see the [main README](../README.md) and the `tests/` directory for working test examples.